silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

   let browserSync = require('browser-sync').create();
 ```

-Once Browser Sync is included in our project, we can initialize it at the beginning of our watcher function.
+Once Browser Sync is included in our project, we can initialize it at the beginning of our `watch()` function.

 ```javascript
   browserSync.init({